Configuring the Mobile Security Administrator Portal UEM Integration Settings

 When the integration is complete, the Intune UEM pane appears in the Integrations screen.

-Note - If you remove the automatic integration instance from the Harmony Mobile Administrator Portal, the system removes all the automatic deployment configurations, including the App config settings, unless an exception occurs during removal.
+Note - If you remove the automatic integration instance from the Mobile Security Administrator Portal, the system removes all the automatic deployment configurations, including the App config settings, unless an exception occurs during removal.

 5. To view or edit the integration settings, go to Managing the UEM Settings.